-Furthermore, the bill mandates that owners of cosmetology establishments must obtain proof of high school education or its equivalent before training students or accepting apprentices.
-It prohibits charging fees for teaching cosmetology services to apprentices and allows for the training of additional apprentices at an establishment, provided that no more than two are trained simultaneously.
-If a cosmetology establishment changes location, the apprenticeship program can continue at the new site with a new license, ensuring that apprentices can complete their training without interruption.
+Furthermore, the bill mandates that owners of cosmetology establishments must obtain proof of a high school education or equivalent before training students or accepting apprentices, and they must submit an application to the department on behalf of the student or apprentice.
+The bill prohibits charging fees for teaching cosmetology services to apprentices and allows for the training of additional apprentices at an establishment, provided that no more than two are trained simultaneously.
+Lastly, it permits the continuation of apprenticeship programs at a new location if the establishment's location changes, contingent upon the issuance of a new license.

 Statutes affected: